How to care for Dry Skin Types

 Dry Skin Types: The Features

-If your skin is very dry, it can appear rough, scaly especially around your T-zone, hands, arms and legs.
-Dry skin may worsen through ageing or hormonal changes, harsh ultraviolet (UV) radiation from the sun, environmental changes, even some ingredients in soaps and cosmetics!
+If your skin is very dry, it can appear rough, flaky especially around your T-zone, hands, arms and legs.
+Flaky skin may worsen through ageing or hormonal changes, harsh ultraviolet (UV) radiation from the sun, environmental changes, even some ingredients in soaps and cosmetics!
 Identifying dry skin features include:

 Boniik’s Shopping Tips for Dry Skin, Skin Care

 Once the humidity drops, the cracking, the bleeding and the itchiness starts.
-Your dry skin skin care should feature two key elements;
+If you have dry and dehydrated skin, your skin care should feature two key elements;

-Feature softening skin care products designed to lock moisture back into the skin layers
+- Feature softening skin care products designed to lock moisture back into the skin layers that tames flaky skin.

 Our Boniik experts recommend the following for dry skin skin care: